Macy's Inc. (M) upgraded Issued by Wall Street Gurus

-Macy’s Inc. (NYSE:M) went up by 0.38% from its latest closing price compared to the recent 1-year high of $37.95.
-The company’s stock price has collected 7.97% of gains in the last five trading sessions.
+Macy’s Inc. (NYSE:M) went up by 0.92% from its latest closing price compared to the recent 1-year high of $37.95.
+The company’s stock price has collected -5.64% of loss in the last five trading sessions.
 The Wall Street Journal reported on 10/02/22 that Supermarket Discounts Are Harder to Find as Food Prices Rise

 Is It Worth Investing in Macy’s Inc. (NYSE :M) Right Now?

-Macy’s Inc. (NYSE:M) scored a price-to-earnings ratio above its average ratio, recording 4.06 x from its present earnings ratio.
+Macy’s Inc. (NYSE:M) scored a price-to-earnings ratio above its average ratio, recording 3.82 x from its present earnings ratio.
 Plus, the 36-month beta value for M is at 1.76.
-Opinions of the stock are interesting as 3 analysts out of 17 who provided ratings for Macy’s Inc. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 9 rated it as “hold,” and 2 as “sell.”

 Top 5 Cheap Stocks to Own Right Now